abhipi/l2_cuak/README.md

 - This l2_cuak codebase (browsing_agent.py here), NEEDS TO BE IMPROVED!!
       - Then pulled on all instances/CREATE ANOTHER AMI (v2)!!

+### Some Sample Tasks (TO DO):
+- Navigate to 'https://en.wikipedia.org/wiki/Internet' and scroll to the string 'The vast majority of computer'

 ### TO DO:
 - Improve the base agent!!